Web SDK Integration

 PropertyDescriptionTypeRequired

-last4The last four digits of the account number are used to distinguish between accounts with the same alias.numberYes
+last4The last four digits of the account number, used to distinguish between accounts with the same aliasnumberYes

 Handling Money Movement

-Since the web SDK doesn't handle the money movement, it will include a new field inside fields array, VIRTUAL_SENDER_ACCOUNT_ID, in the eventPayload.
-This field provides the srcProviderId of the selected account, telling you which account needs to be updated or debited on your end.
+Since the web SDK doesn't handle money movement, it will include a new field called VIRTUAL_SENDER_ACCOUNT_ID in the fields array within the eventPayload.
+This field provides the srcProviderId of the selected account, indicating which account needs to be updated or debited on your end.